jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 (3) 'DDI Error: Could not initialize xx shared memory segments.'
 (4) 'DDI was compiled to support 32 shared memory segments.'
-(5) 'The GAMESS executable gamess.01.x or else the DDIKICK executable ddikick.x could not be found in directory…'
+(5) 'The GAMESS executable gamess.01.x or else the DDIKICK executable ddikick.x could not be found in directory ...'
 in GAMESS .gms file (where xx is an integer >12)?

 A7: Please read Section 4.4.10 carefully.